 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-This announcement is based the 2017 Program Guidelines
+This announcement is based on last year’s Program Guidelines

 Amount per Award: $875,000